Alik-Agarwala/ASUS-battery-charging-limit/README.md

 ## 🔋 ASUS BATTERY CHARGING LIMIT

-#### This script is used to set the charging limit for ASUS laptops (tested with ASUS ZenBook 14 UX425EA).
+#### This script is used to set the charging limit for ASUS laptops (tested with ASUS ZenBook 14 UX425EA and ASUS Zephyrus G14 GA401QC).

 ### For Linux 🐧: